kkovati/Circuit_Simulator/README.md

 ### Operational Amplifier Switching Transient

-Nearly the same circuit as the former example without the capacitor on the amplifier's output and with a different, higher frequency input:
+Nearly the same circuit as in the former example without the capacitor on the amplifier's output and with a different, higher frequency input:

 ```python